Spatio-temporal model via Locally Adaptive Regression Splines: Introduction

 \subsection{Outline}

 The rest of the paper is organized as follows.
-In Section \ref{MainRes}, the underlying assumptions of the temporal-spatial model are delineated, followed by a presentation of our theoretical findings.
-Section \ref{sec:uni_constrained} delves into the univariate scenario, highlighting that a constrained estimator is a minimax optimal.
+In Section \ref{MainRes}, the underlying assumptions of the spatio-temporal model are delineated, followed by a presentation of our theoretical findings.
+Section \ref{sec:uni_constrained} delves into the univariate setting, highlighting that a constrained estimator is a minimax optimal.
 This is further complemented in Section \ref{sec:uni_Pen}, which underscores the minimax optimality of a penalized estimator.
-In contrast, the multivariate discussions are segmented into Sections \ref{sec:Mult_Cons} and \ref{sec:Mult_Pen}, elucidating minimax optimal constrained and penalized estimators, respectively.
+In contrast, the multivariate setting is presented in Sections \ref{sec:Mult_Cons} and \ref{sec:Mult_Pen}, introducing minimax optimal constrained and penalized estimators, respectively.
 Section \ref{simu-data} evaluates the practical performance of our proposed techniques via various simulations and real data analysis.
-Outlines of our theoretical proofs can be accessed in Sections \ref{OutlineT1-2} and \ref{OutlineT3-4}.
+Outlines of our theoretical proofs can be found in Sections \ref{OutlineT1-2} and \ref{OutlineT3-4}.
 Finally, Section \ref{sec-conclusion} concludes with a discussion.
 All proofs can be found in the Appendix.